districtr/districtr/docs/11suggestions/notes.md

 respectively and modifies widths 44 and 2 respectively.
 Thus these values could be hard coded 66 and 2 without `widthMultiplier`.

+### Suggestions

+- A reminder that `state.population` is not initialized in the initial creation of the `state` object.
+- Another reminder that svg can be modified by css, if global formatting is needed.
+- Consts, hard-coded display settings, are defined as global variables, which could live in utils as an object.

 ## 07

 ### State Portals

+- So many anonymous functions are used to render `html`.
+Perhaps a few longer ones can be separated out as helper functions
+- Functions `drawTitles(...)` and `getProblems(place)` are no longer used anywhere
+- Since every state has a statewide plan, `onlyCommunityMode` is no longer needed
+- The population of districting and community cards occurs later than when it is given structure in the HTML.
+Maybe they should be placed closer together for clarity.

 ### Index

+It is vestigial to have a sign in header or `initializeAuthContext`, which makes `clearQueriesFromURL()` less important.

 ### Place Map